WeTransfer/UINotifications/README.md

 $ gem install cocoapods
 ```

-> CocoaPods 1.1.0+ is required to build Alamofire 4.0.0+.

-To integrate Alamofire into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate UINotifications into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'